Major airlines all offer co-branded credit cards teasing a valuable benefit: Free checked baggage on every flight.

-Click Here to learn more about the Delta SkyMiles Gold card.
+Click Here to learn more about the Delta SkyMiles Gold American Express Card.

 Skip the Card

 Your SkyMiles account and whichever co-branded Delta cards you hold are permanently linked.
 That means the free checked baggage waiver will kick in automatically when you book on Delta.com with your SkyMiles account.
 This also applies when you book an award ticket with SkyMiles.

 If you book a Delta flight through another website, such as the Chase Ultimate Rewards Portal, the free checked bag should also carry through.
 Just be sure to include your Delta SkyMiles account number when you are booking.

 Thrifty Tip: Holding one of Delta’s co-branded cards is our favorite way to beat basic economy.

 <34>What About Other Airlines?

-If you’re flying American Airlines, you don’t need to pay with your CitiBank AAdvantage card to get a free checked bag.
+If you’re flying American Airlines, you don’t need to pay with your CitiBank AAdvantage or Barclay’s Aviator card to get a free checked bag.
 Though again, that perk only applies to American Airlines flights and not flights on their OneWorld alliance partners.
-That’s also the case on Alaska Airlines if you hold the Alaska Airlines Visa Signature card.
+And it only works for domestic flights.